- Financial Aid

 You can check the processing status of your OSAP application on the OSAP website.
 You will need to know your Ontario Access Number (OAN) as well as your password to access this information.

-It is recommended to begin checking your OSAP status no earlier than 4 – 6 weeks after you have submitted your signed consents and declaration pages to the Financial Aid & Awards at Enrolment Services.
+It is recommended to begin checking your OSAP status starting about 4 – 8 weeks after you have uploaded your signed consents and declaration pages.